-The Arizona Revised Statutes have been updated to include the revised sections from the 53rd Legislature, 2nd Regular Session.
-Please note that the next update of this compilation will not take place until after the conclusion of the 54th Legislature, 1st Regular Session, which convenes in January 2019.
+The Arizona Revised Statutes have been updated to include the revised sections from the 55th Legislature, 2nd Regular Session.
+Please note that the next update of this compilation will not take place until after the conclusion of the 56th Legislature, 1st Regular Session, which convenes in January 2023.

 This online version of the Arizona Revised Statutes is primarily maintained for legislative drafting purposes and reflects the version of law that is effective on January 1st of the year following the most recent legislative session.
 The official version of the Arizona Revised Statutes is published by Thomson Reuters.

-B. A licensee who violates this section commits an act of unprofessional conduct.
+C. A licensee who violates this section commits an act of unprofessional conduct.

-D. For the purposes of this section:
+G. For the purposes of this section:

-1. "Initiate, monitor and modify does not include the selection of drug products not prescribed by the provider unless selection of the specific drug product is authorized by the written guidelines and protocols.
+2. Initiate, monitor and modify does not include a pharmacist's selection of drug products that are not prescribed by the provider unless the selection of specific drug products is authorized by the collaborative practice agreement.

 3. "Provider" means a physician who is licensed pursuant to chapter 13 or 17 of this title or a registered nurse practitioner who is licensed pursuant to chapter 15 of this title.